naetverkjs/naetverk/README.md

 #### JavaScript framework for visual programming

+## Warning

+Do not use this framework before version 1 is released.
+It is currently still in development and not all updates will be compatible.

 ## Introduction

 **Naetverk** is a modular framework for visual programming. **Naetverk** is forked from the fantastic [rete.js](https://github.com/retejs/rete) framework,